Logistic map: Renormalization estimate

-Thus, we have the estimates $\delta \approx 1+\sqrt{17} = 5.12...$, and $\alpha \approx r_\infty^2 +4r_\infty- 3 \sqrt{r_\infty^2+4r_\infty} \approx -2.24...$.
+Thus, the estimates are $\delta \approx 1+\sqrt{17} = 5.12...$, and $\alpha \approx r_\infty^2 +4r_\infty- 3 \sqrt{r_\infty^2+4r_\infty} \approx -2.24...$.
 These are within 10% of the true values.

 Relation to logistic ordinary differential equation

 The logistic map exhibits numerous characteristics of both periodic and chaotic solutions, whereas the logistic ordinary differential equation (ODE) exhibits regular solutions, commonly referred to as the S-shaped sigmoid function.
 The logistic map can be seen as the discrete counterpart of the logistic ODE, and their correlation has been extensively discussed in literature.

 The logistic map as a model of biological populations

 Discrete population model

 While Lorenz used the logistic map in 1964, it gained widespread popularity from the research of British mathematical biologist Robert May and became widely known as a formula for considering changes in populations of organisms.
 In such a logistic map for organism populations, the variable $x_n$ represents the number of organisms living in a certain environment (more technically, the population size).
 Furthermore, it is assumed that no organisms leave the environment and no external organisms enter the environment (or that there is no substantial impact even if there is immigration), and the mathematical model for considering the increase or decrease in population in such a situation is the logistic map in mathematical biology.

 There are two types of mathematical models for the growth of populations of organisms: discrete-time models using difference equations and continuous-time models using differential equations.
 For example, in the case of a type of insect that dies soon after laying eggs, the population of the insect is counted for each generation, i.e., the number of individuals in the first generation, the number of individuals in the second generation, and so on.
 Such examples fit the former discrete-time model.
 On the other hand, when the generations are continuously overlapping, it is compatible with the continuous-time model.
 The logistic map corresponds to such a discrete or generation-separated population model.

 Let N denote the number of individuals of a single species in an environment.
 The simplest model for population growth is one in which the population continues to grow at a constant rate relative to the number of individuals.
 This type of population growth model is called the Malthusian model, and can be expressed as follows :